kshitijrajsharma/horizournal/src/content/blog/radar-image-tutorial.md

 Navigate to **Processing Parameters**

 - **Subswath** : IW1
-- **Polarisation** : VV
+- **Polarization** : VV
 - **Bursts** : 6 to 9 (For my area of interest bursts 6 to 9 covered the area ,
 You should select the subswath and bursts accordingly .
-If you remember my are of intrest was in top left of the image , hence I selected the subswath that covers that area and bursts to minimize it )
+If you remember my are of interest was in top left of the image , hence I selected the subswath that covers that area and bursts to minimize it )

 ![image](https://github.com/user-attachments/assets/6be06d2a-18eb-4da8-b6ad-e94db7e609d0)